 Current Status and Future

-The project is still in early development (v0.1.1).
-While the main features are implemented, since I only use a few of the nodes myself, I’m currently building automated tests to ensure all nodes work correctly.
+The project has reached version 1.0.1, featuring more complete support and having passed basic testing.
+While the main features are implemented, I’m continuously building automated tests to ensure all nodes work correctly.

-Security Warning: Since this is still in early stages, I recommend testing on testnets first, and only use it in production after confirming everything works.
+Security Warning: Although it has passed basic testing, I recommend testing on testnets first, and only use it in production after confirming everything works.
 Be especially careful with operations involving funds, and I recommend only keeping necessary amounts in automation wallets.

 Future plans include continuing to improve test coverage and adding more features based on user feedback.
 Contributions are welcome!